 While refurbishment and renovation aim to improve a building, the specific requirements and constraints imposed by building regulations can significantly influence the extent and nature of the work performed.

-Refurbishment, although generally less complex in nature, still requires Compliance with certain building regulations, particularly when updating old systems or structures.
+Refurbishment, although generally less complex, still requires Compliance with certain building regulations, particularly when updating old systems or structures.

 Both processes must navigate these regulations carefully to avoid legal complications and guarantee the building’s integrity and functionality.